 As the weather gets warmer and the sun begins shining daily, I start to crave all sorts of cold treats that help me beat the heat.

 Today I’m sharing one of my favorite beat-the-heat frozen treats with you.
 It’s my recipe for frozen yogurt banana pops using a dairy-free yogurt alternative.
 Ta-da!

 I guess you might need to call them “frozen yogurt-alternative banana pops”, but that would be weird!
 Just note that I didn’t use yogurt; rather, I used a dairy-free yogurt alternative instead.
 More on that in a bit.

 These cold popsicles are delicious warm-weather treats the entire family can sink their teeth into, literally!

 I know you’re craving these bad boys, and I’ve got the full scoop on how to make these banana pops at home with just a few ingredients and little know-how.

 Gather Your Ingredients

-To make these dairy-free and low sugar frozen yogurt banana popsicles, you’ll want to first gather up all your ingredients.
+To make these dairy-free and low-sugar frozen yogurt banana popsicles, you’ll want first to gather up all your ingredients.
 Here’s what you’ll need:

 Bananas: You’ll need three bananas to make one batch of these frozen pops.
 Remove the peel and slice each banana in half horizontally.